Author: Melissa Maypole

 Job Growth Projection: 22%

-Phlebotomy is one of the best trade programs for students who want to explore the field of healthcare.
+Phlebotomy is one of the best trade programs for students who want to explore the healthcare field.
 As an entry-level job, the role of a phlebotomist won’t make you rich, but it will provide you with steady employment and plenty of experience in a medical role.
 Phlebotomists draw blood from patients for:

 Phlebotomists may also perform some clerical tasks like:

 There are many job opportunities for a trained phlebotomist.
 It is definitely one of the careers in demand right now.
-The BLS expects growth projections of up to 22% by the end of the decade.
+The BLS expects growth projections of up to 22% by the decade’s end.
 Pay for the position is respectable.
 Top-earning phlebotomists make just over $50,000 a year.
 No associate or bachelor’s degree is necessary, but a professional certificate is required.